sdercolin/recstar/README.md

 If you have any feedback, please join our [Discord Server](https://discord.gg/TyEcQ6P73y) and find the #recstar channel, or open an issue in this repository.

 Please provide the info from "Settings" -> "About" -> "Copy Device Info" and relevant screenshots when reporting issues.

+If you are using the desktop version, please also provide the log files located in the `logs` directory under the app directory (you can open it with window menu "Help" -> "Open App Directory" in the app).

 ## Getting started with development